Quantum-Many-Body/QuantumLattices.jl/docs/src/unitcell description framework/SpatialInfoOfAUnitcell.md

 julia> Point(1, (1.5, 0.0), (1.0, 0.0))
 Point(1, [1.5, 0.0], [1.0, 0.0])
 ```
-`:icoordinate` can be omitted, then it will be initialized by a zero [`StaticArrays.SVector`](https://github.com/JuliaArrays/StaticArrays.jl):
+`icoordinate` can be omitted, then it will be initialized by a zero [`StaticArrays.SVector`](https://github.com/JuliaArrays/StaticArrays.jl):
 ```jldoctest unitcell
 julia> Point(1, [0.0, 0.5])
 Point(1, [0.0, 0.5], [0.0, 0.0])